 Do you know how hard it is to search your home in the dark?
-It’s amazing the number of things that feel like a battery when it’s pitch black!
 I’d find myself doing this ninja in the dark search almost every time and I’d swear next time I’d be ready.
 But the lights would come back on after several minutes or hours and life’s other obligations would take over.
 Like so many other people getting prepared took a backseat to life.

 Then, came the blackout in August of 2003.
 No storm, just intense heat and the power went off in the middle of the afternoon all over Northeast Ohio.
 Determined not to be without lights overnight, I dragged the kids to the drug store two blocks away for ice, flashlights, and batteries.
 A security guard with a flashlight was escorting people through the store one at a time.
 The computers weren’t working and cashiers were only accepting cash so if you didn’t have cash, you were out of luck.